adrianlois/PS-ActiveDirectory-AzureAD-O365/20.Full-Export-ADObjects-MultipleDomains/README.md

 For NON WINDOWS computers that do not have value set in the attribute "DNSHostName" we concatenate the fields Name, Domain and DistinguishedName to create it completely (FQDN) and then create a new csv file and replace the DNSHostName attribute with the concatenated FQDN field for all computers objects.

-- `Set-FQDNToCsv.ps1`: Use this function as an example to add a new column to an existing csv file.
+- `Set-FQDNToCsv`: Use this function as an example to add a new column to an existing csv file.